-21 Important Website Redesign Questions and Answers
+21 Important Medical Device Website Redesign Questions and Answers

 HubSpot recently released a blog on “90 Questions to Ask Before Starting a Website Redesign”.
 There, they laid out pretty much every question you would want to ask your marketing, sales, and design teams, before deciding to redesign your website.
-With so many web design and development questions to consider, we thought our San Diego web design team could answer a few important ones that HubSpot presented to us.

-What is your business’s unique value proposition?
+1. What is your medical device company’s unique value proposition?

 Your value proposition lays out what your customers will attain from purchasing your product or service.
 In the Harvard Business Review article “Value Propositions that Work,” Anthony K Tjan asserts: “there are only 4 types of consumer benefits that matter and by extension only four categories of value propositions that work”: